-- involved every step of the way in the establishment of MTC programs and the selection of project criteria and delivery of transportation projects contained in the TIP. - Central to developing the TIP is MTC's process for deciding how to invest discretionary federal dollars, meaning those funds that can be used on a variety of transportation needs, be they local streets, bus replacements, rail extensions, a new freeway interchange or bicycle and pedestrian facilities.
+- Central to developing the TIP is MTC's process for deciding how to invest discretionary federal dollars, meaning those funds that can be used on a variety of transportation needs, be they local streets, bus replacements, rail extensions, a new freeway interchange or bicycle and pedestrian facilities.
 To develop a plan for spending funds for the federal Surface Transportation Program (STP) and Congestion Mitigation and Air Quality Improvement Program (CMAQ), MTC works closely with local partner agencies and its citizen-based Policy Advisory Council to develop regional priorities.
 The priorities stem from the long-range plan, Plan Bay Area. - MTC and other regional agency staff meet periodically with the Tribal Nations in the region to consult with them on the development of the regional long-range transportation plan and related programming processes.
-For the development of the current plan, Plan Bay Area 2040, a Tribal Summit was held on June 13, 2016 to discuss respective MTC and tribal roles in the development of transportation plans and programs in the Bay Area.
-The 'Guide to the TIP' was distributed at the Summit. - Air Quality consultations on air quality issues occur through the Air Quality Conformity Task Force (including the Bay Area Air Quality Management District as well as representatives of the Environmental Protection Agency, California Air Resources Board, Federal Highway Administration and Federal Transit Administration and state and local transportation agencies) which reviews updates to the TIP and its air quality conformity analysis. - Notices on the draft TIP updates are mailed out along with instructions on how to access and comment on the TIP.
-The mailing roster targets agencies involved in the preparation of the region's long-range plan, including Tribal Nations.
+For the development of the current plan, Plan Bay Area 2040, a Tribal Government Summit was held on June 13, 2016 to discuss respective MTC and tribal roles in the development of transportation plans and programs in the Bay Area.
+A similar Tribal Government Summit was held on December 12, 2019, as part of the development of the upcoming Plan Bay Area 2050. - Consultations on air quality issues occur through the Air Quality Conformity Task Force (including the Bay Area Air Quality Management District as well as representatives of the Environmental Protection Agency, California Air Resources Board, Federal Highway Administration and Federal Transit Administration and state and local transportation agencies) which reviews updates to the TIP and its air quality conformity analysis. - Notices on the draft TIP updates are mailed out along with instructions on how to access and comment on the TIP.
+The mailing roster targets agencies involved in the preparation of the region's long-range plan, including Tribal Governments.
 Additionally, state agencies and local agencies are consulted through the Inter-Governmental Review process (Association of Bay Area Government's Area-wide Clearinghouse). - MTC's compliance with the California Environmental Quality Act (CEQA) for the regional long-range transportation plan also serves as the framework to consult, as appropriate, with federal, state and local resource agencies responsible for land use management, natural resources, environmental protections, conservation, and historic preservation.